Trusted WordPress tutorials, when you need them most.

 AIOSEO sitemap settings

-Aside from the General Sitemap, we recommend that you enable the video sitemap, news sitemap, and RSS sitemap on your site to maximize your SEO rankings.
+Aside from the General Sitemap, AIOSEO also generates an RSS sitemap automatically.
+If you upgrade to the premium version (AIOSEO Pro), we highly recommend enabling the video sitemap and news sitemap to maximize your SEO rankings.

 You can typically view your new AIOSEO sitemap by going to yourwebsite.com/sitemap.xml.
 This is the URL you’ll want to submit to Google Search Console.